arh-eu/gds-java-sdk/README.md

 </project>
 ```

-JitPack gives you a flexible, virtual maven repository which can work with github projects.
+JitPack gives you a flexible, virtual maven repository which can work with GitHub projects.

 The `<groupId>` stands for the GitHub user (in this case, that is `arh-eu`), the `<artifactId>` gives the required project (`gds-java-sdk`), while the `<version>` will indicate which release tag or commit-state that will be used.
 You can use the latest release of this - `1.6.0` (or if you want to keep up with the updates - `master-SNAPSHOT`).